How I keep a clean home… with an Australian cattle dog

-I keep a very tidy, quite minimalist house.
+I keep a tidy, minimalist house.
 I also keep an Australian cattle dog.

-Those two do not always go perfectly hand in hand 😂
+Those two things do not go hand in hand 😂

-Scout has helped me loosen — and grow — up about a lot of things.
-I’m much more aware of my priorities and much less preoccupied with trivial details since bringing her into my life!
+Scout has helped me loosen—and grow—up about a lot of things.
+I’m more aware of my priorities and less preoccupied with trivial details since bringing her into my life!
 Still, though, I care about my space being clean.
 “Outer order inner peace” is a phrase I live by… and I just don’t function at my best amongst dirt and dust and clutter.

 Here’s how we keep the inevitable pet ownership messes at bay.